streamshub/flink-sql-examples/docs/anomaly-detection/index.md

 By looking at the data in the `SalesRecordTable`, we can observe that users typically order quantities between `1` and `3` (inclusive):

+> Note: The output from the following queries will automatically update as new sales are generated.
+This might feel a bit unusual if you're used to typical static SQL, but it lets us do cool stuff like calculating `COUNT()` and `AVG()` values that update in real time!

 1. Fetch all the sales and group them by user:

    ```sql